flipperzeroindia/flipperzero-animations/README.md

 # flipper-animations
-This repository contain animation for your flipperZero
+This repository only contain animations for your flipperZero